eidorb/aws/README.md

 ## Bootstrap automatic deployment

-This project's CDK stack defines an IAM user that is used to perform automatic deployments from a CI/CD pipeline.
+This project's CDK stack defines a GitHub OIDC identity provider.
+The role assumed by this identity provider must be created before it can be referenced in this project's CI/CD pipeline.
 Deploy the CDK stack manually:

     aws-vault exec root -- npx cdk deploy

-This created a non-interactive IAM user that can perform CDK deployments.
-Find the IAM user's ARN:
+This created a an IAM role assumed by the GitHub OIDC identity provider.
+Find its ARN:

-    aws-vault exec root -- aws iam list-users

-In my case it is `arn:aws:iam::961672313229:user/Account-githubeidorbaws9CA4BAE6-18WS93GLVLV5A`.
-Create an access key for this user:

-    aws-vault exec root -- aws iam create-access-key --user-name Account-githubeidorbaws9CA4BAE6-18WS93GLVLV5A
+    aws-vault exec root -- aws iam list-roles

-Store the credentials in `.aws/config`.
-(This file is encrypted using [git-crypt](https://www.agwa.name/projects/git-crypt/).)
+Configure the role's ARN in the `aws-actions/configure-aws-credentials` task in the workflow.

 # SSO